Air Rifle & Smallbore

-The air rifle match consists of a 60 shot event for men and a 40 shot event for women using a .177 calibre target air rifle weighing no more than 5.5kg.
-Pictures of the types of rifles used in competition, are available on this site.
-The event is shot in the standing position over a distance of 10 metres usually on an indoor range with set lighting standards.
-In international competition, there are separate events for men and women, although both genders jointly contest many of the events in Australia.
-Air Rifle is an inexpensive way of getting into shooting, and it is an especially appropriate way to introduce juniors to shooting.
+The event is shot in the standing position over a distance of 10 metres usually on an indoor range with set light standards.
+In international competition, there are separate events for men and women, with a newly introduced mixed pairs event, although both genders jointly contest many of the events in Australia.
+Air Rifle is an inexpensive way of getting into shooting, and it is an appropriate way to introduce juniors into shooting.

-Competitors fire 60 shots over 50 metres using a .22 target rimfire rifle weighing no more than 6.5kg.
-Twenty shots are fired from a prone position, then 20 from a standing position and 20 from a kneeling position.
-With the inclusion of the three shooting positions, this is also a challenging event lasting over 2 hours.
-Internationally this is a women's match.
+Competitors fire 60 shots over 50 metres using a .22 target rimfire rifle weighing no more than 8kg.
+Twenty shots are fired from a prone kneeling, then 20 from a prone position and 20 from a standing position.
+With the inclusion of three shooting positions this is a challenging event.

 Going for Gold

 Smallbore shooting is contested at both the Olympic and Commonwealth Games.
 There are also World Shooting Championships every year outside of the Olympic year.
 The world titles attract competitors from more than 100 countries and often over 450 competitors.